 It’s a literal hell, well for some it is

 The kitchen can be a very intimidating and stressful workplace.
 You have hot stoves, burning flames, boiling water, and to top that off, plenty of sharp pointy things that can make you bleed.
 Combined with a fast-paced workflow and so many noises, you can expect accidents to happen.
 Having experienced some sort of cut, bruise or burn is almost a job description.
 Professional chefs have to go through this baptism by fire to earn their credentials.
+There are many of cooking course in Malaysia to sharpen your talents and gain new knowledge about cooking.

 Cooking is just the beginning